 ParentVue - SIS

 Parents also have access to teacher gradebooks, report cards, attendance and discipline information.
-If you are new to FCPS, please follow directions to activate your ParentVue SIS account.
-Those directions will be emailed to you soon after registration.
+If you are new to FCPS, you will receive an activation letter to the email provided during registration.
+Please follow directions to activate your ParentVue SIS account.
+Those directions will be emailed to you within a few weeks after registration.
 The log in you create for ParentVue will also allow you access to FCPS 24/7 Blackboard.
 Remember the username is the full email address.

 Every 365 days, a student must change their password.
 By registering a cell phone number or personal email address, students can manage their own password change outside of the school building.
 Having a secure password is the best way to maintain a student account.
 To register your recovery cell phone or email, start on the Account Recovery page and click on the button Manage Your Recovery Options.